k19tvan/W3Band/README.md

 ## INSTALLATION:
 You can istall this html code through some steps:
 >- Create new local repository: git init
-> -Config name and mail which are your github's name and email:
+>- Config name and mail which are your github's name and email:
 >  - git config --global user.name [user's name]
 >  - git confit --global user.email [user's email]
 >- Clone project to your workspace: git clone [github-repository-link]